vitest-dev/docs-cn/guide/migration.md

 })
 ```

-### Snapshots using custom elements print the shadow root
+### Snapshots using custom elements print the shadow root {#snapshots-using-custom-elements-print-the-shadow-root}

 In Vitest 4.0 snapshots that include custom elements will print the shadow root contents.
 To restore the previous behavior, set the [`printShadowRoot` option](/config/#snapshotformat) to `false`.